ysm051222/ysm051222/README.md

 Since my Korean name is quite complicated, you can call me Kwukwuco [ku.gu.d͡ʒo] or yoo [ju]

 ## What does Kwukwuco stand for?
-It means phrase structure in Korean as used in terms like [Phrase structure grammar](https://en.wikipedia.org/wiki/Phrase_structure_rules) or [HPSG](https://en.wikipedia.org/wiki/Head-driven_phrase_structure_grammar). it is pronounced [ku.gu.d͡ʒo].
+It means phrase structure in Korean as used in terms like [Phrase structure rules](https://en.wikipedia.org/wiki/Phrase_structure_rules) or [Head-driven phrase structure grammar](https://en.wikipedia.org/wiki/Head-driven_phrase_structure_grammar). it is pronounced [ku.gu.d͡ʒo].
 If you cannot read [IPA](https://en.wikipedia.org/wiki/International_Phonetic_Alphabet), you can read it as... *cook-a-jaw*.
 That's quite horrible though.